 Home buying or purchasing an investment property can be the most expensive type of investment you will make in your lifetime.
-One important thing you need to be aware of when you submit your offer is that the contract is contingent or subject to change based on an home inspection.
+One important thing you need to be aware of when you submit your offer is that the contract is contingent or subject to change based on THE home inspection.
 Of course, you have to pay for it.
 It will be your very first investment into the home before signing on the dotted lines at closing.

 But are inspections important?
 Can I just skip it?

 Inspections are very important and I strongly advise anyone who is about to invest in a property to not to opt out on getting one unless they plan on demolishing the entire home or gutting it and then starting over from scratch.

 “But I can tell that the home is in good condition.”

 Well, unless you are a psychic or you are a contractor who has built and repaired homes for a long time, you are not qualified to tell if the home is in perfect, great, good, fair, or poor condition.
 Well maybe you can tell if its poor but all the other status types, you are not qualified!